microsoft/atlas-design/site/src/atomics/position.md

 # Position Atomics

 These classes can be used to help us place elements outside of the typical document flow.
-Side related can be used in conjunction with margin to space things more precisely.
+Side related classes can be used in conjunction with margin to space things more precisely.

 ## Example

-Here we place an element in the top bottom right corner of another element.
+Here we place an element in the bottom right corner of another element.

 ```html
 <div class="position-relative background-color-primary padding-xl">